AndresFMC/RAG-powered_AI_assistant/README.md

 **Decision:** Pinecone with namespace-per-country architecture ensures impossible cross-contamination while maintaining cloud-agnostic design.

+### Why No SQL Database?

+**Evaluation:** The requirements mentioned SQL for "tax rates" as a potential use case.

+**Analysis:**
+- **No structured data in scope:** The knowledge base consists of PDF documents (unstructured text)
+- **No tax calculations required:** Queries are informational ("What is X?"), not computational ("Calculate tax for...")
+- **Vector DB sufficient:** All information retrievable via semantic search

+**Decision:** SQL database would add complexity without providing value for this use case.
+If future requirements include:
+- Structured tax rate tables for dynamic calculations
+- Relational queries across countries
+- Financial computations

+Then SQL (PostgreSQL) can be integrated via the existing factory pattern without refactoring the core architecture.

+**Prepared for extension:** The modular design allows adding SQL alongside vector and graph databases as needed.

 ### Why Lambda Container Image?

 **Challenge:** Dependencies exceed 250MB Lambda layer limit.